UK foreign secretary William Hague has expressed concerns about censorship in Iran following the blocking of the ‘UK for Iranians’ website on 17 March

 Improperly secured point-of-sale systems continue to offer an easy target to cybercriminals according to the 2012 data breach report from Verizon.

 Computer 2000 has outlined its ambitions to become a major player in the public sector just weeks after it brought in Cathi Low to run its operations in that market.
-Speaking at the distributor's vendor partner summit Peter Hubbard, UK and Ireland managing director, said that it saw opportunities in

 Companies are looking to slash costs from payroll -- the payroll system.
 New developments in the software market mean they can look beyond ERP, industry watchers say.